-Text: Thomas Ken (1637-1711) Music: OLD HUNDREDTH, Louis Bourgeois (1510?-1561?)

-Celebrant: (BCP page 131)
+Celebrant: (BCP 2019 page 131)

 Yours, O Lord, is the greatness, and the power, and the glory, and the victory, and the majesty: for everything in heaven and on earth is yours; yours is the Kingdom, O Lord, and you are exalted as Head above all.
 All things come from you, O Lord,

 People: And of your own have we given you.

-I Chronicles 29:11-14

-We Share God's Holy Communion
+The Holy Communion

-The Sursum Corda, remain standing

-(BCP page 132)
+THE SURSUM CORDA (BCP 2019 page 132)

-Celebrant: The Lord be with you.People: And with your spirit.Celebrant: Lift up your hearts.
+Celebrant The Lord be with you.People And with your spirit.Celebrant Lift up your hearts.

-People: We lift them up to the Lord.
+People We lift them up to the Lord.

-Celebrant: Let us give thanks to the Lord our God.

-People: It is right to give him thanks and praise.
+Celebrant Let us give thanks to the Lord our God.
+People It is right to give him thanks and praise.

-The Celebrant continues:

-It is right, our duty and our joy, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
+The Celebrant continues It is right, our duty and our joy, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
 You bid your faithful people cleanse their hearts, and prepare with joy for the Paschal feast; that, fervent in prayer and in works of mercy, and renewed by your Word and Sacraments, they may come to the fullness of grace which you have prepared for those who love you.
-Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: THE SANCTUS

+Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
 In the Anglican tradition, Communion is received in two kinds: in the Bread and in the Wine.
 The Bread is offered first and is typically placed in one's open palm.
 After hearing the words "The Body of Christ, the bread of Heaven," the bread is ready to be consumed.
 A chalice bearer will then offer the Wine.
 We offer two chalices for Holy Communion.
 The first, smaller chalice is for intinction (dipping the wafer into the chalice.)
 The second, larger chalice is for consumption.
-If you would prefer to drink from the cup, please hold the wafer in front of you until the larger chalice is offered.
-If you or your children are not baptized, you may receive a blessing at the altar rail from the Priest.
-Simply cross your hands over your chest as you kneel at the rail.
-Ladies, please "blot" your lipstick prior to receiving communion, as this will help preserve our beautiful altar linens.
+If you would prefer to drink from the cup, please hold the wafer in front of you until the larger chalice is offered. \ If you or your children are not baptized, you may receive a blessing at the altar rail from the Priest.
+Simply cross your hands over your chest as you kneel at the rail Ladies, please "blot" your lipstick prior to receiving communion, as this will help preserve our beautiful altar linens.
 The Sanctus is the song of the seraphim contained in the great vision that the prophet Isaiah experienced while worshipping in the Temple in Jerusalem.
 This vision is recorded in the 6th chapter of Isaiah.
 It is inspired by Isaiah's vision of the heavenly court "Holy, holy, holy" acknowledging the transcendence of God.
 When we gather together, we remember the presence of Jesus.
 By repeating the words and actions of Jesus' last meal with His disciples, we join the story and make it our own.
-We don't just watch the drama or listen to it unfold, we enter into the story as we, too, take the bread and wine and eat and drink The Sanctus
+We don't just watch the drama or listen to it unfold, we enter into the story as we, too, take the bread and wine and eat and drink and participate in the victory Christ has won for us.
+THE PRAYER OF CONSECRATION (BCP 2019 page 132) Please Kneel Celebrant:

-The Prayer of Consecration, kneeling

-(BCP page 132)

-Celebrant: